vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The meanings that have (already) been given to the word _ś'araṇam_ occurring in _Dvayam_ (on p. ) should be borne in mind in regard to the word _śaraṇam_ employed here in the _carama_-_śloka_.
 This prayer for refuge or _upāya_ (saranam though taught to Arjuna, should be considered applicable to all and this is evident from the[^115] Svetāsvatara Upaniṣad and from _Śrī_ _Rāmānuja_'s words in the (_Śaraṇāgati_) _Gadya_: "O Thou that art the Saviour of all beings in the world ignoring the differences that may exist among those that seek Thee".
 Similarly in such passages as the following :- “Those Brahmins who know the first part of the Veda and those people who understand the meaning of its latter part declare that the Supreme Being, _Śrī_ Kṛṣṇa, is the ever-existing _dharma_ or _upāya_ ", " The great and eminent Rishis say that Thou art the refuge and the Saviour of those that have sought Thy protection".
 "He is the "Yoga (_upāya_) and the one who leads those who know _bhakti_  _yoga_ to their goal". and "_Bhagavān_ whom the wise call the eternal means (_upāya_) and the goal of attainment" -- (in such passages ) also, since there is no limitation of meaning, it has to be understood that the Saviour is for all.
 The only requisite for seeking Him as the Saviour or Refuge is that the person should be destitute of any other refuge or protector.

+[^115]:
+VI chapter, 18: Desirous of mukti I seek refuge of HIM who created Brahma before and taught him the Vedas.

 THE MEANING OF THE WORD VRAJA: page577